boots-edu/textbook/source/original/week4.md

 __Classes__  allow us to combine data and methods into a grouping or  _class_  and use that grouping as a data type in our programs.

-* Now we are going to work on an in\-class exercise.
+* Now we are going to work on an in-class exercise.
 You can get the exercise here:
   * [https://classroom.github.com/a/xO5bwL0n](https://classroom.github.com/a/xO5bwL0n)
 * This is our drawing example, with the line lengthmethod we just added (and the default color).
 * The rectangle class has a number of  _empty_  methodsthat we want to create to query the rectangle objectsabout their characteristics.